MoralisWeb3/docs/docs/02-web3-data-api/quickstarts/your-first-dapp-angular.md

 ---
 title: "Angular"
 slug: "your-first-dapp-angular"
-excerpt: "This tutorial will teach you how to set up an Angular dapp that can query blockchain data such as NFTs, tokens, balances, transfers, transactions, and more from any Angular app."
+description: "This tutorial will teach you how to set up an Angular dapp that can query blockchain data such as NFTs, tokens, balances, transfers, transactions, and more from any Angular app."
-hidden: false
-createdAt: "2022-11-15T09:33:25.117Z"
-updatedAt: "2022-11-30T02:28:38.494Z"
 ---
 ## Introduction